j-siderius/TinySpark/docs/chapter2/plant_monitoring.md

 [^3]:<https://en.wikipedia.org/wiki/Layer_(deep_learning)>

-Calculating the outputs for some possible input combinations is now a little more complicated than in the previous chapter.
+Calculating the outputs for some possible input combinations is now more complicated than in the previous chapter.
 As inputs, a few values above and below the threshold are chosen: $22$&deg;C and $30$&deg;C for temperature, $40$&percnt; and $85$&percnt; for humidity.
 In the calculations below, first the pre-processing of the values is done, then the respective outputs are calculated.
 Remember that because the activation function used is still a step function, the output will always be either $0$ or $1$ (signifying poor and good growing conditions respectively).

 $$
 \displaylines{